kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/Object.methods.md

 **JavaScript Arrow Function this Scope**
 Arrow functions are special: they don’t have their “own” this.
-If we reference this from such a function, it’s taken from the outer “normal” function. it’s useful when we actually do not want to have a separate this, but rather to take it from the outer context like for object methods
+If we reference this from such a function, it’s taken from the outer “normal” function. it’s useful when we actually do not want to have a separate this, but rather to take it from the outer context.
 ```javascript
   let user = {
   firstName: "Ilya",